 On June 21, another woman complained to library staff that there was somebody in another stall of the bathroom for about three hours.
 Library staff conducted a well-being check and a tall Asian man said he was writing an e-mail to family in China and did not want to lose his internet connection.
 The woman told library staff that she "always" sees the same person using the middle stall for long periods of time, wearing the same shoes described by the witness from the May 13 incident.

-Surveillance video was used to identify Wang, his car and his licence plate, police said.
+Surveillance video was used to identify Wang, his car and his license plate, police said.
 Police suspected Wang's iPhone was wirelessly connected to a laptop.
 Police later found a laptop in a backpack in his car in the library parking lot.

 The iPhone and laptop were seized and a computer forensic exam was conducted.
 Police found 13 videos of women undressing and using the bathroom in the law library taken in June.
 There were also five clips of women at workstations at the law library taken underneath their desks without their knowledge.
 Additionally, police said, there were clips of a couple having sex and a woman getting out of a shower, taken without the subjects knowing it.
 Wang has not been charged in those instances and it's unknown if there is a connection to the crimes at the law school.